Party in night clubs

 Take a boat ride

-Cruise down to Sunderban through the Hooghly.
+Cruise down to the Sunderbans through the Hooghly.
 Calcutta was built on either side of the river.
 You can see old buildings, small towns on the banks through the cruise.

 Bengali people are very proud of their culture, and there is lots of to see in and around Calcutta.
 If you have come here, it is worth driving down for a coupe of hours, or a taking train, to Shantiniketan, the university town established by Rabindranath Tagore.
 The best part is they have kept it exactly as it was.
 They haven't commercialised it at all.
 You still get that old-world feel.
-Also, the World Cup will be played around February-March, which is spring - the best time to visit Shantiniketan.
 It is known for its celebration of the festival of Holi, or Basant Utsab as we call it.
 You have got to experience Holi here at least once.

 Indulge in some street food